-Odds are if anyone is going to be celebrating anything in China, it’s going to involve eating something.
-In fact, one of the most common greetings in this territory is “ni chi fan ma?,” Chinese for “have you eaten yet?”
+Odds are if anyone is going to be celebrating anything in China, it’s going to involve eating something that includes rice, noodles, or soy sauce.
+One of the most common greetings in this territory is “ni chi fan ma?,” Chinese for “have you eaten yet?”

 2. Did you know The Forbidden City in Beijing, China is the largest ancient palatial structure on the globe?